boxingnguyen/flutter_riverpod_base/README.md

 # Base project for flutter

-# run to generated code with buiild_runner and freezed
+# Run to generated code with buiild_runner and freezed
 - You setup build environment for the first time.
 - You modified any code with the annotation `@freezed`.